Finding password manager apps for macOS is not an easy job.

 A couple of clicks and your data is saved.
 It’s that easy!

-Everything you store in the vault is encrypted by the industry-standard 256-bit AES system.
+Everything you store in the secure vault is encrypted by the industry-standard 256-bit AES system.
 On top of that, LastPass also applies PBKDF2 SHA-256 to ensure no one can decode your data.

 In addition to this, LastPass enables you to run occasional security scans to spot weak and duplicate passwords.
 A security report and overall score indicate how secure your password database is.